EDF Renewables Corriemoillie Wind Farm Community Fund (Marybank, Scatwell & Strathconon)

 Eligible groups may apply for more than one grant per year from the fund.

 Applications for more than £5,000 will be considered where exceptional need and impact can be demonstrated.
 This might be, for example, an application towards the refurbishment of a community facility that is used by a range of groups, or towards a project that provides long term benefit to disadvantaged people and/or to residents of more than one community.
-Those wishing to apply for more than £5,000 are advised to call the Fund Coordinator (contact details below) to discuss their application before submitting.
+Those wishing to apply for more than £5,000 are advised to call the Community Funds Adviser (contact details below) to discuss their application before submitting.

 - Help for applicants